 It is possible, though unusual, to experience a bleeding episode during or after surgery.
 Should postoperative bleeding occur, it may require emergency treatment to drain accumulated blood or you may require a blood transfusion, though such occurrences are rare.
-The collection of blood under your skin that can occur following surgery is referred to as a hematoma.
-Increased activity too soon after surgery can lead to an increased chance of bleeding and additional surgery.
+The collection of blood that can occur under your skin following surgery is referred to as a hematoma.
+Increased activity too soon after surgery can lead to increased chances of bleeding and additional surgery.
 It is important to follow postoperative instructions and limit exercise and strenuous activity for the instructed time.
-Nonprescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
+Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematomas can occur at any time, usually in the first three weeks following injury to the operative area.
-If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
+If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and AIDS.
 Your surgeon may provide medications after your surgery to prevent blood clots.
-Medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.
+Medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelet levels.